siglens/siglens-docs/docs/spl-docs/evaluation-functions/trig-hyperbolic-functions.md

 ... | eval n=acos(0)
 ```

-The following example calculates 180 divided by pi and multiplies the result by the arc cosine of 0.
+The following example converts the `acos(0)` from radians to degrees.
 This example returns `90.0000000003`.

 ```
 ... | eval degrees=acos(0)*180/pi()